kapiteinkrul/Houtman/README.md

 # Welcome aboard ship HOUTMAN, your bright and spacious floating escape in Amsterdam

+We offer a pleasant and private design studio with all amenites to enjoy a comfortable stay in Amsterdam.
-For over 10 years we have been living on our houseboat, and have transformed the former hold into a stylish studio apartment.
-HOUTMAN is perfectly located in the Old Wood Harbour (Oude Houthaven): close enough to easily walk (or bike) into town, yet in a pleasant calm and residential neighbourhood.
+Ship HOUTMAN is perfectly located in the Old Wood Harbour (Oude Houthaven): close enough to easily walk (or bike) into town, yet in a pleasant calm and residential neighbourhood.
 We live here together with 30 something other families on houseboats.
-You are surrounded by big skies, old warehouses and modern architecture like the new landmark ‘Pontsteiger’.
+You will stay in the former hold of our ship, which we lovingly transformed into a spacious and bright studio with its own entrance.
+We will give you privacy, but since we live onboard as well we are always available for any questions or requests.
+HOUTMAN is surrounded by water and big skies, old warehouses and modern architecture.
 There’s several bars and restaurants close by, as well as supermarkets within a 10 minute walk.
-The famous area Jordaan and shopping streets Haarlemmerstraat/dijk are also within a 10 minute walk past the beautifully quaint and quiet Westelijke Eilanden area.
+The famous area Jordaan and shopping streets Haarlemmerstraat/dijk are a pleasant walk away past the beautifully quaint and quiet Westelijke Eilanden area.
 It’s just a short (free) ferry hop across the river ‘het IJ’ to the artsy NDSM area with several bars, summer festivals, a city beach, street art, and a huge monthly flea market (IJ-Hallen).

 Private design studio